Health services used by people with dementia

 The following pages present statistics and information on:

-See Hospital care for Indigenous Australians with dementia for more information on hospital care for Indigenous Australians with dementia.
+See Hospital care for First Nations people with dementia for more information on hospital care for First Nations people with dementia.

 While some information on dementia-specific consultations is available from GP activity data (see Dementia-specific GP consultations) these data are either out-of-date or do not cover all GPs across Australia.
 The lack of national GP and other community-based medical specialist data containing dementia diagnosis information is a key data gap for monitoring dementia in Australia (AIHW 2020; Royal Commission 2021).
 Fortunately, advances with data linkage now enable some examination of GP and other community-based medical specialist services utilised by people with dementia (see GP and specialist services overview).
 This is possible by linking GP and specialist data with other datasets that have dementia diagnostic information.